 It reminded me of Sorpotel, tangy with a hint of vinegar somewhere, the right amount of spice but not hot.
 It did seem it wasn’t fried like you need to for Sorpotel but had been slow-cooked for a long duration, which made the meat really tender.

 In Cyprus, Stifado – also spelled ‘Stiffado’ – is usually prepared with wild hares or rabbits.
-It can be even made with tripe, octopus, beef, veal, and the vegetarian version, with chestnuts.
+It can even be made with tripe, octopus, beef, veal, and the vegetarian version, with chestnuts.

 2. Kleftiko